formkit/docs-content/guides/create-a-tailwind-theme.md

 }
 ```

-Now when we run our theme locally we will see a new control in the theme editor for our `spacing` variable with a slider that allows us to go from `0` to `96` as we step through the default Tailwind scale.
+Now we will see a new control in the theme editor for our `spacing` variable with a slider that allows us to go from `0` to `96` as we step through the default Tailwind scale.

 ::Callout
 ---